Gay-Lussac’s law

 Measuring the change in enthalpy of a reaction

-The following are some devices for measuring enthalpy changes of reactions.
+The diagram below shows two devices for measuring enthalpy changes of reactions.

-A calorimeter (see above diagram) allows the change in temperature of the surroundings of a reaction system to be measured, and hence, the change in enthalpy of the reaction*.
+A calorimeter allows the change in temperature of the surroundings of a reaction system to be measured, and hence, the change in enthalpy of the reaction*.

 The bomb calorimeter is useful for measuring the change in enthalpy of combustion reactions, e.g.